JSuder-xx/purescript-linter/README.md

 - Formatting (8 total) Rules assert how code should be formatted.
 This can be useful if you cannot, for company policy reasons, or do not wish to use a code formatter such as the excellent `purs-tidy`.
 - Style (20 total) Rules enforce coding style such as requiring code documentation for exports, asking developers to use record field punning when available, etc..

+There is also a hardcoded rule that verifies that files namespace matches their filepath.
+This applies to all files matching the `pathPrefix` in a roots specified `projectRoots` of the `purs-lint.json` file.

 ## Configuration